brianvanburken/brianvanburken.github.io/_posts/2019-05-01-solving-challenges-with-elixirs-compile-time-function.md

 You can read more about the source code in the [`Kernel`](https://github.com/elixir-lang/elixir/blob/master/lib/elixir/lib/kernel.ex#L3093) library.
 This will show you how Elixir works beautifully.
 You can see the only falsely values are `false` and `nil`, everything else is truthy.

 To get a sense of how we can implement something like this, let's try something out in the REPL.
 Using [`unquote`](<https://hexdocs.pm/elixir/Kernel.SpecialForms.html#unquote/1>) we can take an expression and make it static on compile time.
-And with [`quote`](<https://hexdocs.pm/elixir/Kernel.SpecialForms.html#quote/2>) we can receive the AST (Abstract Syntax Tree) from the block passed to check what we've created.
+And with [`quote`](<https://hexdocs.pm/elixir/Kernel.SpecialForms.html#quote/2>) we can receive the AST from the block passed to check what we've created.
 The AST is what Elixir uses to represent our code before compiling down to Erlang.
 To see what the AST represents we use [`Macro.to_string/1`](<https://hexdocs.pm/elixir/Macro.html#to_string/2>).

 {% prism elixir %}
 iex> dna = "G"